 We understand that testing centers are closed due to COVID-19.
 However, through ETS you will have the option to test while at home.
 Please contact your respective departments to determine the best alternative in completing this requirement for your program.

 By making the decision to embark on graduate study, you’ve decided that your profession is a life’s calling and you want to be the very best at it.
 Catholic University treasures its graduate students.
 We were founded in 1887 as the first Catholic graduate research institution in the United States, and we haven’t forgotten our roots.
-Our graduate students make up just about half of our student population of more than 6,500.

-Graduate students can study within 94 master’s degree programs and 40 doctoral programs in 12 schools.
+Graduate students can study within master’s degree programs and doctoral programs in 12 schools.
 While the fields of study are unique and diverse, all graduate students at Catholic University have a common bond.
 They belong to a community of scholars who share a commitment to using their advanced knowledge and skills to serve humanity.

 Find out more about how you can join Catholic University’s community of graduate students, made up of scholars who, each in his or her own way, are dedicated to changing the world.

 As one of the original graduate schools in the United States, The Catholic University of America possesses a rich legacy of discovery and academic accomplishment in advanced scholarship.
 The University offers diverse graduate programs in all 12 of its schools.Learn More

 Catholic University, located in the heart of Washington, D.C., offers unparalleled opportunities for students.
 The seat of government of the world’s most influential nation is a magnet for businesses, foundations, aid agencies, science and technology centers, think tanks, charities, research institutes, cultural organizations, and policy advocates.